-The VF/EA and AWC wage ranges are issued by ODP prior to July 1 each year in a standard ODP communication.
-In addition, the AWC MA fee schedule rates are communicated prior to implementation through a notice published in the Pennsylvania Bulletin.
+The VF/EA and AWC wage ranges are issued by ODP prior to any changes in wage ranges in a standard ODP communication.
+In addition, changes to the AWC MA fee schedule rates are communicated prior to implementation through a notice published in the Pennsylvania Bulletin.
 Wage ranges & fee schedule rates, when applicable, are implemented prospectively.